swarmfund/networkdemocracy/README.md

 ```

-If you dowloaded the macros in a different folder/path than the one I suggested before you just have to edit the following line
+If you dowloaded the macros in a different folder/path than the default one (*quantum-latex-macros*) you just have to edit the following line

 ```